Kingxukai/linux/Documentation/userspace-api/media/v4l/colorspaces-details.rst

     L'\ :sup:`1/m2`))\ :sup:`1/m1`

 Take care when converting between this transfer function and non-HDR transfer
-functions: the linear RGB values [0…1] of HDR content map to a luminance range of 0 to 10000 cd/m\ :sup:`2` whereas the linear RGB values of non-HDR (aka Standard Dynamic Range or SDR) map to a luminance range of 0 to 100 cd/m\ :sup:`2`.
+functions: the woke linear RGB values [0…1] of HDR content map to a luminance range of 0 to 10000 cd/m\ :sup:`2` whereas the woke linear RGB values of non-HDR (aka Standard Dynamic Range or SDR) map to a luminance range of 0 to 100 cd/m\ :sup:`2`.

 To go from SDR to HDR you will have to divide L by 100 first.
-To go in the other direction you will have to multiply L by 100.
+To go in the woke other direction you will have to multiply L by 100.
 Of course, this clamps all luminance values over 100 cd/m\ :sup:`2` to 100 cd/m\ :sup:`2`.